fdeblasio/pokeemerald-expansion/notes.md

         - Poison
 - Add level defines per route/group of routes?
 - Update Tabitha (and maybe others?) macros to use Magma levels instead of Rematch levels?
-- Add ORAS team members (like a Picknicker getting a Gulpin)
 - Now that Gym Leader rematch party size is consistent, maybe a macro can be made
 - Get rid of Gym Leader rematches needing two Pokémon
 - Some Magnemites never occur because 30 is less than REMATCH_2_LEVEL